JosemyDuarte/feed2pocket/README.md

 ## Configuration

-The following environment variable is required and can be added as a secret in Cloudflare dashboard or in the `wrangler.toml` file:

-- `POCKET_CONSUMER_KEY`: See [Pocket API](https://getpocket.com/developer/docs/authentication) for how to get your consumer key.

-You will also need to create a D1 Database in Cloudflare to run the migration scripts.
+You will need to create a D1 Database in Cloudflare to run the migration scripts.
 You can do this by running the following command:

 ```bash
 wrangler d1 create f2p-db